redhat-cip/software-factory/docs/submitpatches.rst

 Commit message hooks
 ''''''''''''''''''''

-If you are working on a feature or a bug that is defined in a ticket on Redmine, you can add a line like "Bug: XXX" in your commit message, where XXX is the ticket number on Redmine.
-This way, when you submit your change for review, the ticket will see its status updated to "In Progress"; when the change is merged the ticket will be closed automatically.
+If you are working on a feature or a bug that is defined in a task on Storyboard you can add a line like "Task: XXX" in your commit message, where XXX is the task number.
+This way, when you submit your change for review, the task will see its status updated to "In Progress"; when the change is merged the task will be closed automatically.
 The following keywords are supported:

-* bug/Bug
-* issue/Issue
-* fix/Fix
+* Task
-* close/Close
+* Story
+* Related-Task (this will not close the bug upon merging the patch)
-* Related to/Related-To (this will not close the bug upon merging the patch)
+* Related-Story (this will not close the bug upon merging the patch)

 .. _publishchange: